J7mbo/Aurex/README.md

 Environments
 ----

-Usually Applications require different environment setups like `dev` and `live`.
+Usually Applications require different environment setups like "dev" and "live".
 Aurex comes with a default [DevEnvironment](lib/Framework/Environment/DevEnvironment.php) which sets some xdebug settings if available.
 The environment is built by an [EnvironmentFactory](lib/Framework/EnvironmentFactory).

 You can create your own custom environment by implementing `EnvironmentInterface` and running whatever environment-specific